com-lihaoyi/mill/docs/pages/1 - Intro to Mill.md

 Bootstrap scripts are also useful for running Mill in CI, ensuring that your Jenkins/Travis/etc. box has the correct version of Mill present to build/compile/test your code.

+### millw

+Instead of installing mill directly, you can also use [lefou/millw](https://github.com/lefou/millw) as drop-in replacement for mill.
+It provides a small shell script and also a Windows batch file, that transparently downloads mill and executes it on your behalf.
+It respects various ways to configure the preferred mill version (`MILL_VERSION` env var, `.mill-version` file, `--mill-version` option) and can also be used as bootstrap script in your project.

+### Coursier (unsupported)

+Installing mill via `coursier` or `cs` is currently not officially supported.
+There are various issues, especially with interactive mode.

 ## Updating Mill